Aneksuz/blogoo/README.md

 #### Date

 This will display the date that the post was posted.
-Will displayed as a caption for both the link on the homepage and the heading on the blog site.
+Will displayed as a caption for both the link on the homepage and the heading on the blog.

 #### Content